openshift/enhancements/guidelines/enhancement_template.md

 ## Proposal

-This is where we get down to the nitty gritty of what the proposal actually is.
-Describe clearly what will be changed, including all of the components that need to be modified and how they will be different.
-Include the reason for each choice in the design and implementation that is proposed here, and expand on reasons for not choosing alternatives in the Alternatives section at the end of the document.
+This section should explain what the proposal actually is.
+Enumerate *all* of the proposed changes at a *high level*, including all of the components that need to be modified and how they will be different.
+Include the reason for each choice in the design and implementation that is proposed here.

+To keep this section succinct, document the details like API field changes, new images, and other implementation details in the **Implementation Details** section and record the reasons for not choosing alternatives in the **Alternatives** section at the end of the document.

 ### Workflow Description